 3. University of Sussex

 Sussex has a large international community and a strong research profile.
-English language requirements are grouped into standard levels depending on the course, while Medicine (BM BS) requires significantly higher scores.
+English language requirements are grouped into standard levels depending on the course.
+Undergraduate IELTS levels include Standard, High, and Advanced, while Medicine (BM BS) requires IELTS 7.5 overall with 7.0 in each component.
+Postgraduate taught courses commonly use Standard, High, and Advanced levels from IELTS 6.0 to 7.0 overall.
 Applicants should review the detailed undergraduate and postgraduate IELTS requirements for their chosen program.

 Here is what University of Sussex scholars say about IELTS: